How do HSC Internal Ranks affect your ATAR?

 Here, Lily’s internal rank earns her the highest internal mark, even though she didn’t get the highest HSC exam mark.
 Meanwhile, Tom topped the HSC exam but gets a lower internal mark due to his rank.

-What About Your HSC Exam Mark?
+What About Your Final HSC Exam Mark?

 Unlike your internal mark, your HSC exam mark is entirely yours — it's based only on how you perform in the actual exam.
 However, scaling can still affect this mark before it contributes to your ATAR.